masterzorag/G5_ppc64-linux/README.md

 # boot setup
 This section decribe a working boot setup by using an updated GRUB as default bootloader (no need for yaboot).
+*Notes:*
-*Note: Tools must work for Big Endian machines, writing data accordingly, setups written by Little Endians machines will be swapped.*
+*- Tools must work for Big Endian machines, writing data accordingly, setups written by Little Endians machines will be swapped.*
+*- This boot setup can be readed also as: "yaboot to grub2 bootloader migration"*

 Booting an installer directly on TARGET can leave you in an unbootable system:
 - Debian installer will do the job and will fail at configuring yaboot setup
 - Fedora installer will fail at missing required yaboot

-We can do a full manual setup, we need:
+We can do a full manual setup, or modify installs, we need:
 - kernelspace and userspace support to edit mac partition, for ppc64
 - a bootable grub image, for ppc64
 - hfs-util, for ppc64